Skip to content

 Caddy: Go-Based with Goroutines

-Caddy is written in Go and leverages goroutines for concurrency.
+Caddy is written in Go and uses goroutines for concurrency.
 Each connection gets its own goroutine, which is lightweight (around 4KB initial stack) compared to OS threads.
 Go's runtime scheduler multiplexes goroutines onto OS threads efficiently.
 The result is performance that's competitive with Nginx for most workloads, though raw throughput at extreme scale still favors Nginx.

 Configuration Complexity: The Real Differentiator